New Year’s Resolutions For Toddlers and Kids

 Breathe Through Hard Moments.

-Having a sensory child, I have had to learn how to do this myself.
-Toddlers do not process life like adults do.
+Toddlers do not process life as adults do.
 Things are not fair, things are hard, things are not just things to toddlers.
 Tantrums and hard moments are developmentally on point, but dealing with them is harder to figure out.
 Pick her up and just take deep breaths.
 After a few moments, see if she can start “Blowing out birthday candles” with her breath too.

 Be Kind and Find Kindness.

 There are crappy moments all the time.
 Our children experience their version of these each day.
 It’s hard not to give in and become defensive, hateful, or resentful, but there is always a way to be kind or find kindness in a situation.
 There is no way that your child (or you) will do this every time, but talking through situations together will enable your child (and yourself) to see the situation in a different light.

 Make New Friends.

 Your child could make all the difference to another child, just by including him.
 Learning to find the beauty in new friendships is a life skill your child will carry throughout adulthood.

 Boys and girls can hold doors for others, help carry groceries, and hug a sad friend.
-Just as I noted with toddler resolutions, you cannot drill this into your child through unkind looks, discipline or hurtful words.
+Just as with toddler resolutions, you cannot drill this into your child through unkind looks, discipline or hurtful words.
 Being helpful comes from a kind heart.
 Demonstrate kindness to your child and others, and watch your child fill your shoes.